Search History House

 Now you have identified the 19th century occupiers, you can go back in time and use other records, some parish based, some manorial, some based on different tax returns.
 The Essex Record Office has a more detailed guide on the types of records available in their collection: History Of My House.

-Discovering the history of your house is a fascinating journey of exploration but sometimes frustrating, however, it is worthwhile, and through it, you will learn that you are only the temporary owner the owner of the house, but more importantly, its guardian for future generations.
+Discovering the history of your house is a fascinating journey of exploration but is sometimes frustrating; however, it is worthwhile, and through it you will learn that you are only the temporary owner of the house and its guardian for future generations.